bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ### Schemas

-A schema is a schema base and zero or more overlays.
-A schema is constructed using a "schema manifest" that combines the schema layers:
+A schema specifies one of more schema layers:

 ```
 {